ros-navigation/docs.nav2.org/tutorials/docs/route_graph_generation.rst

 To see the directionality of the edges, right click on the edge layer and select `Properties`.
 Click `Symbology -> Simple Line` and change the `Symbol layer type` to `Arrow`.
 Click `Ok`.
 You should now be able to see arrows for each line string.
 Note that all edges in the route graph are directional, so if you want a bidirectional connection you should duplicate it in reverse.

-Click on the edge layer and then on the `Togge Editing` icon represented as a pencil to start editing the layer.
+Click on the edge layer and then on the `Toggle Editing` icon represented as a pencil to start editing the layer.
 To add edges, click on the `Add Line Feature`.
 Start adding edges by clicking twice in the main window.
 (First point is start, second point is end).
 Press `Esc` when you have finished adding the two points.